Rhinoplasty Glossary

 Vibrasie - hairs on the vestibular skin just inside the nostrils

-BD - Eagle River, AK View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti
+JJ - Portland, OR View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti

 Thomas Lamperti, MD personally performs all in-office and virtual consultations where you will be able to learn about your customized cosmetic or reconstructive surgery options.